 There are some fantastic stories linked to Science on Twig Science reporter.
 You can find out what is going on in the world right now as well as search for stories that you are specifically interested in.

 You can work towards a bronze, silver or gold award by completing a range of activities such as:

 Track how the moon changes throughout the lunar month

 The space station is visible because it reflects the light of the Sun – the same reason we can see the Moon.
 However, unlike the Moon, the space station isn’t bright enough to see during the day.
 It can only be seen when it is dawn or dusk at your location.
 As such, it can range from one sighting opportunity a month to several a week, since it has to be both dark where you are, and the space station has to happen to be going overhead.

 Persuade your grown-ups to go outside and enjoy a brisk walk in the countryside.
 Going for a brisk walk is scientifically proven to burn excess calories, build stamina and make your heart healthier.
-While some may think walking is a bit lame, you’re likely to lead a healthier lifestyle just by going for a 10-minute walk every day.
+You’re likely to lead a healthier lifestyle just by going for a 10-minute walk every day.

 Have you noticed that we get more misty mornings?

 A cloud is made of water droplets or tiny ice crystals.
 As the water droplets rise high in the sky, the air gets cooler causing the water droplets to adhere to particles of dust in the air.
 The droplets are so light that they float in the air.